 So you’ve taken the plunge, packed your bags and are headed to Atlanta, but the million dollar question remains: Where will you live?
-Because Atlanta is such a sprawling city, and one that’s infamous for its traffic and long commutes—it's recommended to choose a neighborhood near your office.
+Atlanta is such a sprawling city, and one that’s infamous for its traffic and long commutes, so many people choose to live in a neighborhood near their office.
 Of course, there are other important factors to consider, from cost of living and access to public transportation to the quality of the schools.

 Lifestyle plays a big part in deciding where to settle down.
 Those seeking a true in town experience may want to buy a condo in Midtown or a townhouse in Inman Park, whereas families looking for a big house with a yard on a quiet street may prefer a suburb, like Roswell or Smyrna.
 To wit, here's the essential neighborhood guide to Atlanta to help you decide which is right for you.
 Take a look.

 The most fundamental distinction of Atlanta living may be the terms of The Perimeter: Do you want to be ITP (Inside The Perimeter) and OTP (Outside The Perimeter)?
 These terms broadly define the difference between living in town and living in the suburbs based on the city’s encapsulating freeway, the 285 Perimeter Beltway.
 What you need to know:

 - Those living ITP often live a faster paced, urban lifestyle complete with pedestrian-friendly neighborhoods, access to public transportation, shorter commutes, a plethora of cultural attractions, and world-class dining and shopping.